gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 For certain systems, it is useful to augment the PID logic with an additional term - the _feed-forward_ or F term.
 Note that it uses $$ \omega_{des}(t) $$, not $$ \omega_{err}(t) $$.
 This means it has no dependance on your sensor feedback, only on the operator command.

 The way to think about the F term is a "guess" at what $$v(t)$$ should be, prior to getting any sensor feedback or calculating any of the other terms.
 In general, for this shooter wheel, we know there is a _linear_ relationship between steady-state speed and input voltage.
 That is to say, for a given input voltage, we know we'll (eventually) settle out at some speed.
-With a bit of experimentation, we can even find that voltage that gets us to our (in these examples) 1000 RPM setpoint.
-We take this information and "bake" it into our F term, which reduces the ammount of "work" the other P, I, and D terms have to do to get the system behaving nicely.
+With a bit of experimentation, we can even find that voltage that gets us to our (in these examples) 1000 RPM set-point.
+We take this information and "bake" it into our F term, which reduces the amount of "work" the other P, I, and D terms have to do to get the system behaving nicely.

 The F term can be kind of tricky - if in doubt, leave it out.
 It works here because of the _linear relationship_ between voltage and speed.
 If you were doing something like controlling an arm position with a motor, and trying to get the closed-loop system to achieve a certain arm _position_ (not velocity), you'd definitely not want to use F like this.
 However for _velocity control_, like in shooter wheels, I think it's almost impossible to live without!